-Inflation has been used to represent the price change for non-food items in the survival and livelihood protection expenditure baskets.
+Inflation has been used to represent the price change for non-food items in the survival and livelihood protection expenditure baskets, except where otherwise indicated.

-Crop production data for the relevant reference years and for the current year are compared in the following table.
-The change in production is indicated (e.g. -78% indicates a 78% reduction in production in the current year compared to the reference year).
+Crop production data is not available below regional level.
+The data for the relevant reference years and for the current year are compared in the following table.
+The change in production is indicated (e.g. -58% indicates a 42% reduction in production in the current year compared to the reference year; -100% indicates a total failure).